djbower/spider/README.md

 ## 5. Other

-#### 5.1 SPIDER extended notes
+#### 5.1 Extended notes

-There are extended notes located in `manual/` that are useful for understanding the source code.
+There are extended notes located in `manual/` that are useful for understanding the methodology and source code of SPIDER.

 #### 5.2 Python scripts